-Whether you are a beginner, recreational athlete or an elite professional, you can be sure to benefit from the fully integrated approach to recovery and maintenance of health and wellbeing offered by the MedStar Health sports medicine orthopaedic specialists.
+Whether you are a beginner, recreational athlete or an elite professional, you can be sure to benefit from the fully integrated approach to recovery and maintenance of health and well being offered by the MedStar Health sports medicine orthopedic specialists.
 Our teams of medical specialists—including physicians, sports physical therapists, occupational therapists, and athletic trainers—are dedicated to helping you reach or return to your desired level of activity, as quickly and safely as possible.

 What separates MedStar Health from other medical facilities is our unique understanding of athletes and other physically active individuals and the injuries they suffer.
 We appreciate the sense of urgency and the high level of expectations our patients bring to treatment.